RMS Queen Elizabeth

 With the decline in popularity of the transatlantic route, both ships were replaced by the smaller, more economical Queen Elizabeth 2, which made her maiden voyage in 1969.
 Queen Mary was retired from service on 9 December 1967, and sold to the city of Long Beach, California.
 Queen Elizabeth was retired after her final crossing to New York, on 8 December 1968.
 She was moved to Port Everglades, Florida, and converted to a tourist attraction, which opened in February 1969.
 The business was unsuccessful, and closed in August 1970.
-Finally, Queen Elizabeth was sold to Hong Kong businessman Tung Chao Yung, who intended to convert her into a floating university cruise ship called Seawise University.
-In 1972, whilst she was undergoing refurbishment in Hong Kong harbour, a fire broke out aboard under unexplained circumstances, and the ship was capsized by the water used to fight the fire.
+Finally, the ship was sold to Hong Kong businessman Tung Chao-yung, who intended to convert her into a floating university cruise ship called Seawise University.
+In 1972, while she was undergoing refurbishment in Hong Kong harbour, a fire broke out aboard under unexplained circumstances, and the vessel was capsized by the water used to fight the fire.
 The following year the wreck was deemed an obstruction to shipping in the area, and in 1974 and 1975 was partially scrapped on site.